applearound/scripts-mysql-migrate/readme.md

-# A simple MySQL Table Migration Script
+# A simple MySQL table migration script

 Ship with official mysql.exe and mysqldump.exe, using PowerShell to execute.